 My name is Brad Howes.
-I program and manage for a living and currently reside in Prague, Czech Republic with my wife Amanda and our three children: Zoë, Harrison, and Claudia.
+I’ve been a programmer, product manager, and farmer at various times in my life.
+Currently, I’m programming and living in Paris, France with my wife Amanda and our three children: Zoë, Harrison, and Claudia.

 My professional web presence is pretty much this:

 - LinkedIn Profile – best way to contact me if I don’t know you

 - GitHub – not much there, but I do have a nifty Python interface for a SLiMP3 display if you still have one (Pyslimp3).

 - This blog

 I started programming in BASIC on massive desktop HP calculators at my dad’s office at NASA.
 Something like this:

 What I remember best about that time was the smell: the metallic, sweet tang of electronics.

 I got my first computer, a Radio Shack Model III.
 I had done quite a bit of BASIC programming already on my dad’s Model I, but now I was into Z-80 assembly.
 I obtained the schematics for the computer, after which I built an external case with two slim height floppy drives (may have been higher capacity, too – I don’t remember).
 I also swapped out the stock monitor with one that had orange phosphor, and I added a switch to invert the video, putting black text on white background.
 Although the inverted effect was cool at first, the video circuitry was taxed by the large amount of white on the screen, which would cause a slight whine in the hardware.